 Heat Pump Benefits and Drawbacks

-Heat pumps are more versatile than air conditioners since they can act as a type of heating and cooling system at the same time, conditioning your home by changing the airflow direction depending on the season.
-This flexibility is convenient but also means that a heat pump must work harder than an air conditioner, leading to higher maintenance costs and shorter lifespans.
+Heat pumps are more versatile than air conditioners since they can act as a type of heating and cooling system at the same time, conditioning your home by changing the refrigerant flow direction depending on the season.
+This flexibility is convenient but also means that a heat pump must work in all seasons compared to an air conditioner, which you just turn on during the warm months.
+This leads to higher maintenance costs and shorter lifespans.

 Heat pumps are also more expensive since they double as a heating and cooling system.
 Remember that the combined cost of an air conditioner and a furnace is almost always higher than that of a heat pump.